clbattthcmut/blog.bkisc.com/content/blog/hoangDayNe/intigrity-monthly-0923/index.md

 ...
 ```

 Upon reading the source code, I was able to guess that the flag will be in the column `password` which we need to leak it somehow using `SQL Injection``.
-So where is the injection point ?
-What are the problems that we need to encounter ?
+So where is the injection point?
+What are the problems that we need to encounter?
 Let's dive deeper.

 ## Overview